apple1417/bl2.parts/_data/readme.md

 Field | Usage
 :---|:---
 `manu` | A string holding the manufacturer this bonus applies on.
-`post_init` | If true, this bonus only applies after item initalization (and doesn't show on the item card).
+`post_init` | If true, this bonus only applies after item initialization (and doesn't show on the item card).
 `zoom` | If true, this bonus only applies while zoomed.

 ### Prefix Entries